-If you have a dehumidifier that blows cold air and is not collecting water, you need to fix it or replace it.
+If you have a dehumidifier that blows cold air and it is not collecting water, you need to fix it or replace it.

-When the dehumidifier coils are icing up
+2. The dehumidifier coils are icing up

 When the coils ice up, the dehumidifying operation shuts down so that air can blow over the coils and thaw them out.